-Hi-E High alarm. energized relay
+Hi-E High alarm energized relay

-Hi-d High alarm, de-energized relay
+2) Hi-d High alarm, de-energized relay

 Lo-E Low alarm, energized relay Lo-d Low alarm, de-energized relay when measure parameter is less than the set limit.
-Energized relay means that the relay switch will be closed in alarm condition and de-energized relay means that the switch will be open in alarm condition.

-High alarm relay means that it will go to alarm condition when the measured parameter is greater than the set limit and low alarm relay means it will go to alarm mode when the set limit and low alarm set is less than the set limit.
+High alarm relay means that it will go to alarm condition when the measured parameter is greater than the set limit and low alarm relay means it will go to alarm mode when measure parameter is less than the set limit.